yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Motorola/SBG900E.rst

 == JTAG Access ==

-Provides a JTAG connector, that seems to follow similar semantics as [:OpenWrtDocs/Hardware/Thomson/TCM390:TCM390] (only 10 pins like it).
+Provides a JTAG connector in J3, which seems to follow similar semantics as [:OpenWrtDocs/Hardware/Thomson/TCM390:TCM390] (only 10 pins like it).
 The mainboard connects resistors to pins 1,3,7,9 and 2,4,6,8,10 to GND as expected.
 Pin 5 wiring is unique and goes under metal cage under which the MiniPCI card resides.
 The cage is soldered in place.

 http://lauterbach.com/admips3.gif